lindzcook/USNDataGuides/data-graphics.md

 ## Numbers

-The primary function of numbers in a news application or graphic is to help readers understand scale and order of magnitude, and compare against other numbers.
+The primary function of numbers in a graphic is to help readers understand scale and order of magnitude, and compare against other numbers.
 Think of them more like words than like minutely precise coordinates (unless of course your numbers are literally coordinates).

-Apply the following rules to numbers wherever they appear in your apps and graphics:
+Apply the following rules to numbers wherever they appear in graphics:

 Except where special precision is required, round numbers and use whole numbers.
 Don't portray precision that doesn't really exist.
 This can be accomplished in Excel using the [ROUND function.](http://office.microsoft.com/en-us/excel-help/round-a-number-HP003056144.aspx)